Bruce-Hopkins/Portfolio-site/README.md

     $("#cover").hide();
   });
 ```
-Just in case Javascript doesn't load well the cover is only shown if the Javascript loads
+Just in case Javascript doesn't load well the cover is only shown if the Javascript loads.

 ```javascript
  jQuery(document).ready(function($) {